How God Doesn’t Provide for Your Every Need

 But this is misguided!
 Because God provides according to and not out of His riches, He’s able to satisfy every one of our needs because His provision never runs out.

 God supplies according to His mercy, grace, and unconditional love, not according to your perfect behavior.

-God’s provision as “according to Hisriches” also means that it is not according to anything of yours.
-That is, God supplies according to His mercy, grace, and unconditional love, not according to your perfect behavior.
+God’s provision as “according to His riches” also means that it is not according to anything of yours.
+In other words, God supplies according to His mercy, grace, and unconditional love, not according to your perfect behavior.

 I regularly hear from people who believe they lack in an area because God is upset with them and has pulled away His provision to get them back.
 But God doesn’t act this way.
 The Bible promises that God holds no good thing back from His children (Ps.
 84:11).
 He is not abusive, manipulative or a father who threatens, “Do this or else!”
 If provision were dependent on upholding some sort of law or living perfectly, we would all be vagabonds.

 You May Count on God

 God doesn’t require any more payment from you; He’s not withholding your provision.

 If you’re worried today about whether or not God will provide what you need to keep going, then Paul’s declaration here should be an encouragement to you.